-Gymnema sylvestre may play a role in weight loss and prevent weight gain.
-It may promote reduced calorie intake. ymnema sylvestre may play a role in weight loss and prevent weight gain.
+Gymnema Sylvestre may play a role in weight loss and prevent weight gain.
+It may promote reduced calorie intake.
+Gymnema Sylvestre may play a role in weight loss and prevent weight gain.
 It may promote reduced calorie intake.

 The tannins and saponins in Gymnema have anti-inflammatory properties that help fight inflammation.